 35 percent decline is high compared with competitors.
 JPMorgan

-Chase & Co's investment bank cut its third-quarter compensation
+Chase & Co cut its third quarter compensation expense by

 Goldman's compensation costs amounted to 35 percent of its